davidchuyaya/rollbaccine/src/README.md

 - [Everyday development](#everyday-development)
 - [Benchmarking](#benchmarking)

+Create a Ubuntu 24.04 LTS VM locally in order to compile and install the kernel module.
+Containers will not suffice; [kernel modules cannot be installed on containers](https://stackoverflow.com/q/62455239/4028758).
+The 24.04 version is required for in-kernel TLS.

+Download a [Ubuntu 24.04 LTS image](https://ubuntu.com/download/server).
+I downloaded the server install image since I don't need the GUI.

 ## Mac Setup
 <details Mac>
 <summary>Mac Setup</summary>
 <br>
-Create a Ubuntu 22.04 LTS VM locally in order to compile and install the kernel module.
-Containers will not suffice; [kernel modules cannot be installed on containers](https://stackoverflow.com/q/62455239/4028758).
-I installed [UTM](https://mac.getutm.app/).

 ### Creating the VM with UTM
-Download a [Ubuntu 22.04 LTS image](https://releases.ubuntu.com/jammy/).
-I downloaded the server install image since I don't need the GUI.

-Configure the VM:
+Install [UTM](https://mac.getutm.app/), and configure the VM:
 - Open UTM, then click "+"
 - Virtualize
 - Linux